marknotton/craft-plugin-agent/README.md

 ## Data

-Returns a string in the format of data attributes containing the browser name and version number, platform and Operating system.
+Returns a string in the format of data attributes containing the browser name and version number, platform and device type.
 Ideal for querying via Javascript or CSS

 #### Example:
 ```